Ancient Greek religion: Role of women

-The role of women in sacrifices is discussed above.
-In addition, the only public roles that Greek women could perform were priestesses: either hiereiai, meaning "sacred women", or amphipolis, a term for lesser attendants.
+In addition to the role that women performed in sacrifices, the only public roles that Greek women could perform were priestesses; either hiereiai, meaning "sacred women", or amphipolis, a term for lesser attendants.
 As priestesses, they gained social recognition and access to more luxuries than other Greek women who worked or stayed in the home.
 They were mostly from local elite families; some roles required virgins, who typically only served for a year or so before marriage, while other roles went to married women.
 Women who voluntarily chose to become priestesses received an increase in social and legal status to the public, and after death, they received a public burial site.
 Greek priestesses had to be healthy and of a sound mind, the reasoning being that the ones serving the gods had to be as high-quality as their offerings.
 This was also true of male Greek priests.

 It is contested whether there were gendered divisions when it came to serving a particular god or goddess, who was devoted to what god, gods and/or goddesses could have both priests and priestesses to serve them.
 Gender specifics did come into play when it came to who would perform certain acts of sacrifice or worship.
 Per the significance of the male or female role to a particular god or goddess, a priest would lead the priestess or the reverse.
 In some Greek cults priestesses served both gods and goddesses; Pythia, or female Oracle of Apollo at Delphi, and that at Didyma were priestesses, but both were overseen by male priests.
 The festival of Dionosyus was practiced by both and the god was served by women and female priestesses known as the Gerarai or the venerable ones.

 There were segregated religious festivals in Ancient Greece; the Thesmophoria, Plerosia, Kalamaia, Adonia, and Skira were festivals that were only for women.
 The Thesmophoria festival and many others represented agricultural fertility, which was considered to be closely connected to women.
 It gave women a religious identity and purpose in Greek religion, in which the role of women in worshipping goddesses Demeter and her daughter Persephone reinforced traditional lifestyles.
 The festivals relating to agricultural fertility were valued by the polis because this is what they traditionally worked for; women-centered festivals that involved private matters were less important.
 In Athens the festivals honoring Demeter were included in the calendar and promoted by Athens.
 They constructed temples and shrines like the Thesmophorion, where women could perform their rites and worship.